freqtrade/freqtrade/docs/freqai.md

 ### Building an IFreqaiModel

-Freqai has a base example model in `templates/ExamplePredictionModel.py`, but users can customize and create their own prediction models using the `IFreqaiModel` class.
+Freqai has an example prediction model based on the popular `Catboost` regression (`freqai/prediction_models/CatboostPredictionModel.py`).
+However, users can customize and create their own prediction models using the `IFreqaiModel` class.
 Users are encouraged to inherit `train()`, `predict()`, and `make_labels()` to let them customize various aspects of their training procedures.